TeamOfOne/guitarjs/README.md

   for powering the sound synthesis and reproduction
 - Wikipedia's articles on [Chord](https://en.wikipedia.org/wiki/Chord_(music)#Tabular_notation) and
-  [Chord names and symbols](https://en.wikipedia.org/wiki/Chord_names_and_symbols_(popular_music)), for the invaluable information about the structure of chord and the rules that underlie their naming system
+  [Chord names and symbols](https://en.wikipedia.org/wiki/Chord_names_and_symbols_(popular_music)), for the detailed information about the structure of chords and the rules that underlie their naming system